RELATED RESOURCES

 Both the Medical Assistant certificate and degree programs are designed to prepare medical assistants who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.
 This is accomplished by providing curriculum relating to patient care skills, general study, and administrative/business skills.

-Berkeley College’s Medical Assistant certificate and Associate in Applied Science degree programs can prepare you to enter the high-demand field of healthcare and to work in a variety of settings, including physicians’ offices, hospitals, and other professional healthcare facilities.
-Graduates are prepared to meet both the clinical and administrative challenges of today’s rapidly changing healthcare environment.
+The programs can prepare you to enter the high-demand field of healthcare and to work in a variety of settings, including physicians’ offices, hospitals, and other professional healthcare facilities.
+You’ll be prepared to meet both the clinical and administrative challenges of today’s rapidly changing healthcare environment.

-Students gain experience in a wide variety of areas, including:
+The programs cover a wide range of areas, including:

 - Medical office administration